phyleria/wth-write-a-thon/editions/01-chimoney/README.md

   Example: `wallet-funmiwrites`
 1. Add your folder and three Markdown files inside `submissions/`
 1. Open a Pull Request to the `main` branch
-1. Fill out the Pull Request template and tag the following reviewers: @Phyleria
+1. Fill out the Pull Request template and tag the following reviewers: @Phyleria, @adebayoileri

 ### Step 5: Submit the final form
 - Submit all three deliverables via this [submission form](#).